Digital Version

 Even though firms are becoming more digitally focused, printers and Multifunction Devices (MFDs) are still critical to daily operations.
 Whether you’re copying, printing, or scanning, effective document management plays a role in how efficiently your firm runs—not to mention how secure and cost-effective things are.

 While single function printers (SFPs) still have their place, MFDs have become the workhorses in legal offices, combining copying, printing, and scanning into one machine.
 The challenge?
-Many law firms struggle to get the most out of these devices and build a smarter print management strategy.
+Many law firms struggle to get the most out of these devices and how they can build a smarter print management strategy.

 Understanding the Role of MFDs in Legal Workflows